jrosain/metarocq/DOC.md

 **tl;dr** You should do your PRs against [coq-8.20](https://github.com/MetaRocq/metarocq/tree/coq-8.20).

-Coq's kernel API is not stable yet, and changes there are reflected in MetaRocq's reified structures, so we do not ensure any compatibility from version to version.
-There is one branch for each Coq version.
+Rocq's kernel API is not stable yet, and changes there are reflected in MetaRocq's reified structures, so we do not ensure any compatibility from version to version.
+There is one branch for each Rocq version.

 The *main branch* or *current branch* is the one which appers when you go on [https://github.com/MetaRocq/metarocq](https://github.com/MetaRocq/metarocq).